omareldeeb/tum-moodle-downloader/Readme.md

 Examples
 ---
-`$ python3 src/main.py -c 'Analysis' -f 'Hausaufgabe 10' -p '~/Documents/Uni/WS19/Analysis/Hausaufgaben'`
+* `$ python3 src/main.py -c 'Analysis' -f 'Hausaufgabe 10' -p '~/Documents/Uni/WS19/Analysis/Hausaufgaben'`
 will search the given semester's courses (saved in _config.json_) for `'Analysis'` to find the course 'Analysis für Informatik [MA0902]'.
 In this course, the script will search for `'Hausaufgabe 10'` to find the assignment 'Hausaufgabe 10 und Präsenzaufgaben der Woche'.
 The script will then navigate to the assignment's page and download the associated file: 'Blatt10.pdf', which will then be saved in the specified path `'~/Documents/Uni/WS19/Analysis/Hausaufgaben'`.

+* `$ python3 src/main.py -c 'Analysis' -f 'Hausaufgabe' -p '~/Documents/Uni/WS19/Analysis/Hausaufgaben'`
+similar to above, however downloads **all** files that match to 'Hausaufgabe' into the specified path.